sachinrawat2207/nptel/README.md

-# Jupyter notebook for tutorials of scientific computing using python
+Jupyter notebook for tutorials on scientific computing using python